kergoth/OE-Signatures/README.rst

 - Cleanup

-  - Fix up the exception handling and bb.msg output
   - Potentially, we could either move bits out of parse() to make them more lazy, likely via properties, or we could move more into parse, to do as much as we can up front, or somewhere in between.
 Not sure what's best.